ladyusa/service-shop/README.md

 __To run with IntelliJ:__

-⋅⋅* Click to run class 'ku.shop.ShopServiceApplication`
+  * Click to run class `ku.shop.ShopServiceApplication`

 __To compile and run with Maven:__